 Properties of oximes

 - Oximes have about 3 characteristics bands with wavenumbers measuring of 3600 (O-H), 945 (N-O) and 1665 (C=N) in the infrared spectrum

 - The aliphatic group of oximes is resistant to the process of hydrolysis more than the analogous hydrazones

-- These compounds are in the form of colorless crystals and are said to be less soluble in water.
+- These compounds are in the form of colourless crystals and are said to be less soluble in water.

 - Oximes are said to exhibit weak acidic and base properties and are said to be toxic in nature.

-- The salts of acids affects the temperature of these compounds
+- The salts of acids affect the temperature of these compounds

 - Oximes tend to decompose when heated further resulting in a massive explosion.